Sojisoyoye/modish-inventory/app-frontend/README.md

 - Admin can create/add product ✅
 - Admin can get a product
-- Admin can get all products
+- Admin can get all products ✅
 - Admin can edit product
   - can add quantities to existing product
 - Admin can delete product.

+3. _Sales_

+- User can create/add sale (half done -> continue with API call and input validation)
+- User can get a sale
+- user can get all sales
+- User can edit sale
+- User can delete product.

 ### `npm run build`